-Credit: 1 Grades: 10, 11, 12 Prerequisite: Students must demonstrate intermediate-level ability to read music and belong to a school music ensemble.
+Prerequisite: Students must demonstrate intermediate-level ability to read music and belong to a school music ensemble.
 Students not involved in an ensemble must get permission from the instructor.

-Final: Exam Required for a music sequence.
-College Credit: 3 CHS credits through SCCC composition, and music history.
-Students participating in this course will take the AP Music Theory Exam in May.
+Required for a music sequence.

 MUSIC THEORY II/AP Music Theory